gzweigle/open-hybrid-piano/hardware/releases/ips20/README.md

 Location for fuses.
 The +5V power and USB must must automatically protect from short circuits, overcurrent, thermal, and all other failure conditions

 User to decide on PCB fuse design and strategy.
+See the bill of materials file(s) in this directory.

 Here is a short video on the *stem piano* historical progress YouTube channel about removing and replacing a surface mount fuse.
 Also see other resources on the internet. https://www.youtube.com/watch?v=TsNTWSIT84I